caporta/cs-app/notes.md

         - connected to chip by special bus
         - holds hundreds of thousands to millions of bytes
         - may take 5x longer than L1, but still 5-10x faster than main mem
-    - some newer systems may even inclued an _L3 cache_
+    - some newer systems may even include an _L3 cache_
     - These caches are implemented with _static random access memory (SRAM)_
     - Exploits _locality_
         - the tendency for programs to access data/code in localized regions